 Endangered species - Southern Bluefin Tuna

-The Minister for Primary Industries is proposing to make an Order to authorise fishing for Southern Bluefin Tuna in accordance with all applicable controls.
-Written submissions on the proposed Order are invited until 16 April 2014.
+The Minister for Primary Industries proposed making an Order to authorise fishing for Southern Bluefin Tuna in accordance with all applicable controls.
+Written submissions were invited from 6 March to 16 April 2014.

 The exhibition is now closed.
 All submissions will be considered before the final Order is made.